LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Introduction

-Overall, the main contribution of this paper is that 1) we develop a long-short text joint prediction network (LoSh) to simultaneously segment the referred target instance under properly designed guidance from both long and short text expressions.
-Besides, 2) we inject a forward-backward visual consistency loss into LoSh to exploit the feature-level temporal consistency between temporally adjacent visual features.
+Overall, our main contribution is we develop a long-short text joint prediction network (LoSh) to segment the referred target instance under properly designed guidance from both long and short text expressions.
+Two components are emphasized, the long-short cross-attention module and long-short predictions intersection loss.
+Besides, we inject a forward-backward visual consistency loss into LoSh to exploit the feature-level temporal consistency between temporally adjacent visual features.